TamrielWanderer/RimGPT/README.md

 # RimGPT

-RimGPT is a proof-of-concept RimWorld mod that uses the OpenAI API to generate backstories, biographies and pawn conversations with ChatGPT.
+RimGPT is a proof-of-concept RimWorld mod that uses various AI APIs to generate backstories, biographies and pawn conversations.
+The mod now patches the game using Harmony so the biographies are generated as pawns spawn.

 ## Structure